Leave the Door Open: Awards and nominations

 "Leave the Door Open" received a total of 19 nominations for music awards and ultimately won ten of them.
 It received a nomination for Song of the Year at the 2021 MTV Video Music Awards and it was nominated by the 2021 MTV Europe Music Awards for Best Collaboration.
 In the same year, "Leave the Door Open" won Favorite Soul/R&B Song at the 2021 American Music Awards, as well as Song of the Year and The Ashford & Simpson Songwriter's Award at the 2021 Soul Train Music Awards.
 In 2022, "Leave the Door Open" won Record of the Year, Song of the Year, Best R&B Performance, in a tie with Jazmine Sullivan's "Pick Up Your Feelings" (2020), and Best R&B Song at the 2022 Grammy Awards.
 The track won R&B Song of the Year, whilst being nominated for Best Lyrics and Song of the Year at the 2022 iHeartRadio Music Awards.
+"Leave the Door Open" received the accolade for Top 10 Gold International Gold Songs at the RTHK International Pop Poll Awards.